typsy-dev/documentation/ApiV2.md

 - lastName: The last name of the user
 - email: The email of the user
 - structures: The collection of structures (venues/departments/groups) you wish to add the user to
+    - name: the name of the structure
+    - role: the role for the member within the structure.
+Possible values: member, manager

 Optional
-- teams: The collection of teams you wish to add the user to,
+- teams: The collection of teams you wish to add the user to
+    - name: the name of the team
-- claims: Used for adding the claims for the user,
+- claims: A collection of claims you wish to add the user to
+    - key: the name of your external id
+    - value: the value of your external id
+    - issuer: who issued the claim (often just your overall account name)
-- ssoUserIdentifier: Used for adding the user identifier for SSO login - required for SSO connected accounts only
+- ssoUserIdentifier: Used for adding the user identifier for SSO login.
+Required for SSO connected accounts only
 - options:
-    - sendInvitation - sends an invitation to the user to claim their account.
-Default = false -createStructuresIfNotExist - creates the structure within the account if it does not already exist.
+    - sendInvitation: sends an invitation to the user to claim their account.
+If your account is set up with SSO this must be set to false or the API will return an error.
+Default = false
+    - createStructuresIfNotExist: creates the structure within the account if it does not already exist.
 Default = true
-    - createTeamsIfNotExist - creates the team within the account if it does not already exist.
+    - createTeamsIfNotExist: creates the team within the account if it does not already exist.
 Default = true
-    - reactivateIfDeparted - if the user was previously departed from this account it reactivates them within the account if set to true.
+    - reactivateIfDeparted: if the user was previously departed from this account it reactivates them within the account if set to true.
 If set to false, it will give you an error saying that the user was departed from this account.
 Default = false

 Example request to create a user (minimum information).
 ```